MicrosoftDocs/SupportArticles-docs/support/mem/intune/managed-browser-policy-triggers-error-0x87d1fde8.md

 ---
 # Managed Browser policy triggers 0x87D1FDE8 error in Intune console

-This article describes a known issue in which you receive error 0x87D1FDE8 after you deploy a Managed Browser policy.
+This article describes a known issue where receive error 0x87D1FDE8 after you deploy a Managed Browser policy.
 For the most recent guidance, see [Manage web access by using Edge for iOS and Android ](/mem/intune/apps/manage-microsoft-edge).

 ## Symptoms